-The answer that most Matthews dog bite attorneys will give you is - it depends.
+The answer that most Charlotte dog bite attorneys will give you is - it depends.
 This is because there are multiple theories of liability each of which has its exceptions and limitations.
 As such, this area of law is quite complex, so if you or your kids were bitten or injured in any way by someone else's dog, it is imperative to speak with a Matthews dog bite attorney who will evaluate your case and explain all possible legal options.

 Unlike other states, North Carolina follows the One Bite Rule with respect to dog bite liability.
 Under this rule, the dog's owner does not automatically become liable for injuring someone if his or her animal has not exhibited violent behavior in the past.
 There are, however, exceptions under which you may still recover for all of your injuries if the owner can be held strictly liable.
 In addition, North Carolina is a contributory negligence state, making it even more difficult for some victims to recover compensation.

 The following list details some of the possible theories under which you may be able to recover compensation for dog bite injuries: